News

 4. Collision Prediction

-The core algorithm computes time-to-impact for any two objects in the model.
-It compares projected positions against safety zones around cranes, loads, and fixed equipment.
-If two paths are set to cross within a critical time window, the system flags a collision risk.
-This math runs in milliseconds to keep pace with fast crane movements.
+At the core of the system, algorithms calculate the time-to-impact for all objects in the environment.
+The controller compares projected paths against safety zones surrounding cranes, loads, and fixed structures.
+If two paths are likely to intersect within a critical timeframe, the system immediately flags a collision risk.
+These calculations happen in milliseconds, keeping pace with fast-moving cranes.
+This gives you reassurance that the system can handle high-speed operations without compromising safety.

 5. Warning Triggering